Ethical Standards for Research on Human and Animal Subjects

 The Ethics Standards Committee is currently pursuing the following projects to improve service and efficiency of handling ethical matters:

-- Implementation of an electronic application processing and management system (RIMS)
+- Completing the Implementation of an electronic application processing and management system (RIMS)

 - National Accreditation of the Ethics Standards Committee

 - Manuals and training for applicants and reviewers